nylira/nylira/content/on-prism.md

 It's easier to talk to than to act.
 People are lazy, and online privacy is difficult right now.
 Most of us have grown so reliant on Google and Facebook that these applications become nearly impossible to replace.
 Even if you're not personally adverse to change, your company or social network may not feel the same way.

-For most people, Facebook is going to be the most diffcult app to remove from their life.
+For most people, Facebook is going to be the most difficult app to remove from their life.
 Facebook has a very strong networking effect.
 How will you ask your prospective employer to make a new account on your self-hosted social network?
 How about a new friend?
 There's no easy answer to this.

 However, I'm hoping that people will realize that PRISM is no ordinary privacy breach.
 Those who understand that every word they type on Facebook or every word they say on Skype may be permanently recorded by the NSA will definitely look into encrypting their communication.